mlamont/peach/NOTES.md

 / if simple: implement locally > use library
 / shorten the strings of error messages /require/revert strings: be less than 32 bytes

-- reduce multiple changes to state variables: have a temp var go thru the changes, then give to state var when done
+/ reduce multiple changes to state variables: have a temp var go thru the changes, then give to state var when done / INV using functions i/o modifiers (deploy'mt vs. run-t) / declare var in return statement then return it, i/o anon var

-- INV using functions instead of modifiers
+- Reading from storage costs 200 per SLOAD instruction, and writing to storage costs 5000 gas, but reading from memory and writing to memory costs only 3 gas.
 - use custom errors

 - skip declaring temp/intermediate variables.